-Sedimentation can directly affect assemblages inhabiting rocky shores in different ways, particularly by the burial/smothering and scour/abrasion of organisms.
+Sedimentation can directly affect assemblages inhabiting rocky shores in different ways, particularly by the burial/smothering and scour or abrasion of organisms.
 Fucus spiralis attaches to the substratum by a holdfast.
 This species is not able to relocate in response to increased sedimentation.
-Sediment deposition is commonly assumed to reduce macroalgal recruitment by: (1) reducing the amount of substratum available for attachment of propagules; (2) scour, removing attached juveniles and (3) burial, altering the light and/or the chemical micro-environment (Devinny & Volse, 1978, Eriksson & Johansson, 2003).
+Sediment deposition is commonly assumed to reduce macroalgal recruitment by: (1) reducing the amount of substratum available for attachment of propagules; (2) scour, removing attached juveniles and (3) burial, altering the light and/or the chemical microenvironment (Devinny & Volse, 1978, Eriksson & Johansson, 2003).
 Berger et al. (2003) demonstrated that both interference with sediment during settlement, and burial after attachment, were significant causes of mortality for Fucus vesiculosus germlings.

-The state of the tide will determine the extent of impact.
-Indeed, if smothering occurs at low tide when the algae is lying flat on the substratum, then most of the organism as well as the associated community will be covered by the deposition of fine material at the level of the benchmark.
+The state of the tide will determine the extent of the impact.
+Indeed, if smothering occurs at low tide when the algae are lying flat on the substratum, then most of the organism as well as the associated community will be covered by the deposition of fine material at the level of the benchmark.
 Smothering will prevent photosynthesis resulting in reduced growth and eventually death.
 If however smothering occurs whilst the alga is submerged standing upright then the photosynthetic surfaces of adult plants will be left uncovered.
 The resistance of this biotope to this pressure may vary with time of day.
-Germlings however are likely to be smothered and killed in both scenarios and are inherently most susceptible to this pressure.
+Germlings, however, are likely to be smothered and killed in both scenarios and are inherently most susceptible to this pressure.
 Indeed early life stages are smaller in size than adults and are thus most vulnerable to this pressure as even a small load of added sediment will lead to the complete burial.

 Smothering will cause direct mortalities in the associated community, particularly in filter feeding sessile organisms unable to relocate.
-Low densities of herbivores on rocky shores have frequently been related with areas affected by sedimentation, the presence of herbivores is reduced since their feeding activity and movements might be limited (Airoldi & Hawkins, 2007; Schiel et al., 2006).
-Semibalanus balanoides found permanently attached to hard substrata and is a suspension feeder.
-This species, therefore, has no ability to escape from silty sediments which would bury individuals and prevent feeding and respiration.
-However, no direct evidence for sensitivity to siltation was found.
+Low densities of herbivores on rocky shores have frequently been related with areas affected by sedimentation, the presence of herbivores is reduced since their feeding activity and movements might be limited (Airoldi & Hawkins, 2007; Schiel et al., 2006)